NicolasThaize/awale-c/README.md

 - when disconnecting send too many disconnected messages
 - message received when start typing are not well printed on the terminal
-- show server disconected when /q
+- show server disconected when quitting (and blind() the server for the next time)
 - client can't connect with another port
 - get the right user from the number of the user list (may change during the time the client type the number)
 - idem for the game
 - server stop from some user input
+-

 ## todo